Grant-Making: The Native Communities Program

 • Indigenous wisdom is a powerful tool to create enduring, systemic change and must be recognized as a legitimate and strategic component of Native organizing models.

 We are collaborating with Kalliopeia Foundation and Frances Fund on a grant-making initiative entitled Building Resilience in Indigenous Communities.
 This initiative focuses on re-localizing sustainable energy and food economies as a means to mitigate climate change and nurture cultural and spiritual restoration.
-Check out our Winter 2010 grantees here!
+Check out our 2012 grantees here!